archf/ansible-sql-runner/README.md

               nb_results: 6

       - engine: impala
+        db: myimpaladb
         queries:
         - name: impala_var
-          query: <sql query to gather to assign impala_var value>
+          query: <sql query where result will be assigned to impala_var key>

       # This will populate a `sql_facts` dict globally available for the rest of the
       # ansible runtime.
 You can pass that dict as a named_args to `postgresql_query`